AlexWarnes/Travellists/README.md

 _Where travelers can find or create lists of their favorite places in cities around the world._

 ## What is Travellists?
 Inspired by good and bad travel recommendations, **_Travellists_** is a platform to find recommendations for places to go from people whose travel-styles match your own.
-You can create lists after a trip, or prepare for an upcoming trip by finding lists from travelers whose descriptions and travel history seem like your cup of tea (or coffee, whichever you prefer).
+You can create lists after a trip, or prepare for an upcoming trip by finding lists from travelers.
+Get the right lists for you by finding authors whose descriptions and travel history seem like your cup of tea (or coffee, whichever you prefer).

+Your lists can be whatever you want: itineraries, top spots, places with specific features, or whatever else you can think of!

-## How do I Use It?
+## How do I Use Travellists?
 1. **Create an Account.** From the home page, click the "Create an Account" button.
 Provide a username, password, and password confirmation.
 Once validated, you'll be asked to enter your new username and password once more to log in and get started!
   (**Note:** The pilot version has no password reset capability, so choose wisely!)